prisma/prisma/docs/migrations/migration-files.md

 The README contains information about the migration in human-readable form:

-- An overview of the SQL statements that will be executed by Lift when you run `prisma2 migrate up --experimental`
+- An overview of the SQL statements that will be executed by Prisma when you run `prisma2 migrate up --experimental`
 - A diff of the changes in your [Prisma schema](../prisma-schema-file.md)

 ## `schema.prisma`